 Applications will be assessed after the closing date.
-If your application is shortlisted, you will be contacted during the first week of November 2017 to schedule an interview.
-Interviews will be held at Macquarie University on 27, 28 and 29 November.
+If your application is shortlisted, you will be contacted during the first week of November 2018 to schedule an interview.
+Interviews will be held at Macquarie University during the week of 26-30 November 2018.

 If you are successful at interview, you’ll receive a conditional offer in early December for the Bachelor of Actuarial Studies with the degree of Bachelor of Professional Practice Co-op program, pending all final ATAR (or equivalent admissions rank) results.

 How much is the scholarship?

 Co-op students will receive $18,200 per annum over the duration of the four-year program, paid in fortnightly installments.